 This is primarily because of two reasons—the office culture and the manager.

-Sexual harassment can occur in any organization, which makes it hard to pinpoint or specify one particular sector where it is most prevalent.
-But as women and men differ on what constitutes sexual harassment, an office where there are more male workers is likely to be a more conducive environment.
+Sexual harassment can occur in any organization, making it hard to pinpoint or specify one particular sector where it is most prevalent.
+But as women and men differ on what constitutes sexual harassment, an office with more male workers is likely to be a more conducive environment.
 However, what is crucial is the culture of the organization.

-A workplace where teams compete and aggression is encouraged is likely to be a thriving ground for sexual harassment.
+A workplace where teams compete and encourage aggression is likely to be a thriving ground for sexual harassment.
 In the name of competition, victims may tolerate while perpetrators may get away with behaviors that otherwise are unacceptable.
 Simply stated, a tolerant environment breeds all manner of trouble.

 How the manager handles sexual harassment can make all the difference.
 A stereotypical manager with traditional views of male and female employees may allow sexist comments and dismiss them as teasing or banter.
 Such managers only worry about results, not how they are achieved.